 As well, try to ride with less resistance and at a higher cadence (or, RPM).
 Riding at a consistent level, preferably on flat as opposed to uneven terrain, will be easier on your knees.
 Avoid standing while riding, as well, as this can put unnecessary pressure on your joints.

 When it comes to stretching, some helpful knee stretches include leg extensions, lunges, leg press, and squats.
 These stretches will help to strengthen the muscles around your knees, thus making your joints stronger and lessening the risk of injury.
 You should also focus on strengthening the quadricep muscles, IT band, and gluteal muscles in order for your knees to benefit.

-While riding your e-Bike, you should also make sure you are keeping your knee over your foot throughout pedalling.
+While riding your e-Bike, you should also make sure you are keeping your knee over your foot throughout pedaling.
 Build up your distance, or mileage, at a gradual pace.
-This will help to ensure that you are not putting too much intense pressure on your body all at once, and that your body has more time to adjust to your exercise routine accordingly.
+This will help to ensure that you are not putting too much intense pressure on your body all at once and that your body has more time to adjust to your exercise routine accordingly.

 And again, if you are finding that it’s difficult to build up your mileage and intensity gradually, be sure to make more use of the pedal-assist feature on your e-Bike.